GIVE GRÜNER A GO.

 Grüner Veltliner is a cool climate wine originally from Austria.
 Jules describes it as "the illegitimate lovechild of Pinot Gris and Riesling!"
 One of the reasons that we’re making it is to stretch our wings, to see if there is life after Sauvignon Blanc.
 The initial results suggest that there might be.

 AROMA & FLAVOUR

-This year our Grüner Veltliner grapes were 100% hand-harvested from a single vineyard in the Wairau sub-region of Marlborough.
-The fruit was whole bunch pressed with the free run juice being and cold settled over 48 hours and then fermented cool and slow in a stainless steel tank to retain the vibrant aromatics.
-This approach contrasted with the handling of a second portion which was pressed directly into old French oak for a wild ferment followed by a partial malolactic fermentation.
-Soon after fermentation the two components were blended together before being bottled and sealed with a screw cap to maximise freshness.
+Our Grüner Veltliner grapes were 100% hand-harvested from a single, small vineyard in the Wairau sub-region of Marlborough.
+The fruit was whole bunch pressed and the free run juice was cold settled over 48 hours and then fermented cool and slow in a stainless steel tank to retain the vibrant aromatics.
+This approach contrasted with the handling of a second portion which was pressed directly into old French oak for a wild ferment followed by a full malolactic fermentation.
+Soon after fermentation the two components were blended together before being bottled and sealed with a screw cap to retain perfect freshness.